 And day and night yield one delight once more?

-In the final stanza he goes on to ask the listener for their opinion of what is happening.
+In the final stanza, he goes on to ask the listener for their opinion of what is happening.
 He asks if things have happened before as they do now.
 It is clear he wants to be validated in his new understanding of their time together.
-It is important for the listener to share in the moment.
+It is important for the listener to share at the moment.

-The moments of deja vu and otherworldly connection give him faith that their love can last much longer than any other’s.
+The moments of deja vu and otherworldly connections give him faith that their love can last much longer than any others.